Starmer hints two-child benefit cap could be axed in Budget

 Ms Reeves could use an income tax rise to help plug what the National Institute of Economic and Social Research think tank said is a £50 billion black hole in public finances and give herself a larger fiscal headroom.

-Campaigners from the Child Poverty Action Group argue that 109 children across the UK are pulled into poverty by the policy every day.
+Campaigners from the Child Poverty Action Group argue that 109 children across the UK are pulled into poverty every day by the policy, which was first announced by the Conservatives in 2015 and came into effect in 2017.